Transfer Money to Thailand for Property: SWIFT and FET Guide

 1. Currency exchange services (Wise, CurrencyFair, OFX) Services like Wise typically offer exchange rates 0.5-1.5% better than high-street banks, with lower fees.
 However, using these for Thai property requires careful handling to ensure FET certificates are issued correctly.
 Best approach: use Wise to send to a Thai bank account in your name, then the Thai bank issues the FET.

-2. Forward contracts If you know you’ll need to transfer a large sum in 3–6 months (for example, at SPA signing), some currency brokers offer forward contracts — locking in today’s rate for a future transfer.
+2. Forward contracts If you know you’ll need to transfer a large sum in 3-6 months (for example, at SPA signing), some currency brokers offer forward contracts, locking in today’s rate for a future transfer.
 Useful if you believe the rate will move against you.
-Minimum typically $10,000–25,000.
+Minimum typically $10,000-25,000.

 3. Time the transfer Exchange rates fluctuate throughout the day and week.
 Setting a rate alert through your bank or a currency app and transferring when the rate is favorable can save meaningful amounts on large transfers.
 See exchange rate risk when buying Thailand property for timing strategies.

 4. USD pricing Many Phuket developers price in USD, which means your purchase price is denominated in dollars.
-If you’re a USD earner, this eliminates conversion risk — you simply transfer dollars.
+If you’re a USD earner, this eliminates conversion risk, you simply transfer dollars.

-Alternative Payment Methods and Their Limitations
+What Do Alternative Payment Methods and Their Limitations Mean for Foreign Buyers?

 Currency Exchange Services (Wise, CurrencyFair)